CGRP and Migraines

 Despite our limited understanding of the human body, we will produce drugs that have devastating consequences.

 Just look at the war on cholesterol.
 Instead of fighting the oxidative stress associated with cardiovascular disease, we tried to attack cholesterol.
 It turns out that cholesterol levels don’t affect heart attack risk in large studies (article link).
-Statins do more harm than good, especially for migraine sufferers (news link, article link).
+Statins do more harm than good, especially for migraine sufferers (news link).
 If we don’t understand cholesterol, what makes you think we’ll understand CGRP?
 By the way, cholesterol prevents migraines by stopping excitotoxicity and the release of CGRP (study 1, 2, 3).

 When CGRP antibodies are on the market, humans will be the guinea pigs that test its long-term side effects.
 The FDA has almost no ability to uncover dangers of drugs once they are approved (NYTimes).
 At least that’s what top FDA officials claimed after the makers of the drug Vioxx hid high death rates from the FDA and killed more than 55,000 people from 1999 to 2004 (source 1, 2).

 Understand the risk in taking a new medication.
 The new CGRP antibodies show spectacular success rates.
 Migraine is the number one neurological disability by a long shot (study link).
 Suicide rates for migraineurs are staggering.
 Some migraineurs will find that the risk of the new CGRP antibodies is worth the benefits.

 CGRP antibodies are a temporary solution, though.
 CGRP is released from oxidative stress.
 Migraines are a defense mechanism against the toxic buildup of oxidative stress.
 Attacking CGRP will not address the root cause of migraines.
 It’s critical to learn more about how to eliminate oxidative stress and migraines (article link).